MichaelCurrin/learn-to-code/Scripting languages/JavaScript/README.md

 ### What can you do with JavaScript?

-Here are some examples cases using JavaScript in the browser or on the server.
+Here are some typical cases for JavaScript.
+Some are in the browser, some are on the server side, some are mix of both.

 - make a webpage dynamic (fetching and load data, add validation and transitions)
 - single-page application